seanmarcia/codeforgood.io/faq.md

 ##### What skill level do I need to be to attend?

-All experience levels are definitely welcome!
+All experience levels are welcome!
 We have a wide variety of skill levels ranging from those who have next to no experience, all the way up to very senior people who work at places like Github and LivingSocial.
 The event is as much about learning as it is about building great things.
-Groups are very collaborative and you'll definitely have the opportunity to work closely with others and push a lot of code. :)
+Groups are very collaborative and you'll definitely have the opportunity to work closely with others on a variety of tasks.

 ##### Do I need to be a programmer?

-We need both developers and designers at Code for Good.
+We primarily need people with at least some programming experience, but we also need designers!
+If you have UX, UI, or graphic design experience we'd love for you to attend.

 ##### Do I need to be a Python programmer?

 You don't HAVE to be a Python programmer but it does help.
-We're more than happy to welcome programmers of other languages, especially if you're interested in learning some Python. :)
+We're more than happy to welcome programmers of other languages, especially if you're interested in learning some Python.
+We especially would love to have people with Javascript experience attend.

 ##### How do you choose projects?

 A lot of cold-calling/emailing individuals and organizations, soliciting suggestions from people we know, and from YOU in the community.
 We go through a process of vetting possible projects and select based on viability of completion, need, open-source status, and general impact on business functions.

 ##### What's an appropriate project?

 Good projects can be completed in about a weekend, help improve the efficiency of a non-profit, and are open-source so we can help give back to the community.
 Have the beginnings of an idea?
 Suggest a project!

 ##### How do I suggest a project?